Sparen/Sparen-MapGen/README.md

 -Generate SVG transit map from specific JSON structure -Support for generating SVG paths from given input, using provided customization options.
+-Support for circle and square station icons
--Support for circle station icons, and station labels with pixel offsets and customizable font options
+-Support for station labels with pixel offsets and customizable font options

 ### Planned Features

--Implement square station icons
 -Implement zoom and click-drag
 -Implement custom curves for path segments
 -Implement angled labels